 Ease of Removal and Storage

-Generally speaking, roof mount racks typically get mounted on your crossbars and left there for an extended period due to the more time consuming and involved process of attachment and removal.
+Generally speaking, roof mount racks typically get mounted on your crossbars and left there for an extended period due to the more time-consuming and involved process of attachment and removal.
 This style of rack is more of a set it and forget it than something you'd want to put on and take off after every use.

 When you do choose to install or remove the BrassKnuckles from your vehicle it really isn't all that difficult but it does require the use of a 5mm Allen key and just a little bit of time.
 The rack can be mounted to virtually any style of crossbar, RockyMounts, Thule, Yakima, and most factory styles.
 The front mount point is at the connection of the tray and the clamp arm and consists of a rubber-coated metal strap that is tightened or loosened by turning a screw underneath the lockable plastic cover.
-The rear attachment point is consists of two screws and a metal plate that tighten around the crossbar, both screws are on the same side of the tray making them easy to reach.
+The rear attachment point consists of two screws and a metal plate that tightens around the crossbar, both screws are on the same side of the tray making them easy to reach.
 Mounting or removing the BrassKnuckles takes no more than 5 minutes.

 The BrassKnuckles is significantly heavier than the fork-mount style roof racks but at only 19lbs it isn't really that heavy.
-Once the rack is off your vehicle it is 63.25" long, but only 12" wide and 5" thick, making it quite easy to store in the corner of your garage or shed, especially compared to the massive mitch mount racks in this review.
+Once the rack is off your vehicle it is 63.25" long, but only 12" wide and 5" thick, making it quite easy to store in the corner of your garage or shed, especially compared to the massive hitch mount racks in this review.